Acupuncture Born in Asia, Tested in Europe and Now resides in USA

 Your most valuable asset is good health.
 Invest in it wisely.
 Consider Acupuncture!!!

-At Viva Healthy Life Dr. Selcova, LAc performs acupuncture treatment under supervision of the internationally known acupuncturist Dr. Tsan who has extensive experience in this area and graduated The Graduate School of China Academy of Chinese Medical Sciences (GSCACMS), Beijing, China This two doctors will take care of all your medical problems and will help you to recover as fast as possible.
+At Viva Healthy Life Dr. Godlburd, LAc performs acupuncture treatment under supervision of the internationally known acupuncturist Dr. Tsan who has extensive experience in this area and graduated The Graduate School of China Academy of Chinese Medical Sciences (GSCACMS), Beijing, China This two doctors will take care of all your medical problems and will help you to recover as fast as possible.